 Read on MDPI →

-Alkaline-reduced water in IBS-D RCT 2018
+Alkaline reduced water in IBS-D RCT 2018

 Read on PLOS ONE →

-HRW and recovery after HIFT RCT 2024
+HRW a regeneracja po HIFT RCT 2024

 Read on Frontiers →